i-am-bl/finance-tracker-express/README.md

   │   │   └─ add transaction
 ```

-### Technologies
+### 💻 Technologies

 The following highlights the technologies applied.
 Each was selected for an attribute to demonstrate the contextual knowledge of capabilities offered.

-- **Node.js**:\
+- ✨ **Node.js**:\
   This project is written in Node.js.
 Chosen for ease of use, readability, and access to the Express framework.
-- **Express.js**:\
+- ✨ **Express.js**:\
   An API Node.js framework.
 Chosen for the asynchronous programming support and middleware features.
-Each request passes through a middleware layer, simplifying the implementation of repitive business logic for each endpoint.
+Each request passes through a middleware layer, simplifying the implementation of repetitive business logic for each endpoint.
-- **Mariadb**:\
+- ✨ **Mariadb**:\
   RDBMS (Relational Database Management System) technology, chosen for the feature rich dialect of SQL.
 It is an open-source solution that has well established branch and reputation in the market.
-Software defects are resolved quicker than other open-source solutions.
-- **Docker**:\
+- ✨ **Docker**:\
   Chosen to provide a consistent environment for running the code.

-## Important: Installation Dependencies
+## 📌 Important: Installation Dependencies

 ### Environment Variables